Cookie Salter, RN, LNHA, MBA, Director of Nursing

-Pamela Herbert, RN, BAS, Director of Community Life Services
+Pamela Herbert, RN, BAS, Director of Nursing for Assisted Living and Transitional Care Services

 The Director of Community Life Services is responsible for the coordination of health care services on campus.
 Contact with residents is maintained via home and hospital visits, phone calls, and coordination with other staff on campus.
 The Director of Community Life Services also serves as the Director of Nursing for the Assisted Living Facility.
 Ms. Herbert’s nursing experience includes 12 years in oncology nursing, 5 years as manager of the Clark and Daughtrey Medical Group’s Cancer Program, 4 years as clinical department manager of Lakeland Regional Health’s Primary Care Clinic at Lake Miriam which also included pediatrics and the Walk In Clinic.
 Her passion is to provide nursing care with love and compassion.
 Pamela obtained a Bachelors of Applied Science in Healthcare Administration from Polk State College.